briancaffey/django-step-by-step/README.md

 - Running a console
 - Running one-time scripts committed into the app’s repo

-With ECS and CDK, management commands can be run easily either through automation or using a new tool called ECS Exec.
+With ECS and CDK, management commands can be run easily either through automation or using a tool called ECS Exec.

 To run automated tasks, `managementCommandProps` can be passed a value of `true` (`false` by default).
 This will run the task each time the application is deployed with `cdk deploy`.
 This uses the an AWS Custom Resource that is defined in the construct.
 The CR's `onCreate` and `unUpdate` are set to an `AwsSdkCall` that runs `ecs:RunTask` with the appropiate parameters.